-Depression Depression A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more : Usually, younger people become tearful, withdrawn, and noticeably unhappy.
+Depression Depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more : Usually, younger people become tearful, withdrawn, and noticeably unhappy.
 Sometimes older people do not seem unhappy.
 Instead, they become confused, forgetful, and listless, lose interest in their usual activities, or seem lonely.

 Heart attack Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
 This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more : Usually, younger people have chest pain.
 Older people may not have chest pain but may have difficulty breathing or abdominal pain.
 They may sweat profusely, suddenly feel tired, pass out, or become confused.

 Abdominal perforation Perforation of the Digestive Tract Any of the hollow digestive organs may become perforated (punctured), which causes a release of intestinal contents and can lead to sepsis (a life-threatening infection of the bloodstream) and... read more : An organ in the digestive tract, such as the stomach or intestine, occasionally tears (perforates), causing widespread serious infection in the abdominal cavity.
 Usually, younger people have severe abdominal pain and fever, and the abdomen feels tight.
 In contrast, older people may have none of these symptoms.
 Instead, they may become confused or feel very weak.